siddimore/LSMTree/README.md

 ### Features
 Memtable: An in-memory table for storing key-value pairs temporarily before flushing to disk.
 SSTable: An immutable, on-disk table that stores sorted key-value pairs for efficient querying.
-Bloom Filter: A probabilistic data structure used to quickly test whether an element is a member of a set, reducing disk accesses.
-Concurrency: Thread-safe insertions and queries using std::mutex and std::shared_mutex.

 ### Project Structure
 LSMTreeProject/